rapidsai/deployment/source/platforms/kubeflow.md

 # Kubeflow

-You can use RAPIDS with Kubeflow in a single Pod with [Kubeflow Notebooks](https://www.kubeflow.org/docs/components/notebooks/) or you can scale out to many Pods on many nodes of the Kubernetes cluster with the [dask-operator](/tools/kubernetes/dask-operator).
+You can use NVIDIA CUDA-X libraries for data science with Kubeflow in a single Pod with [Kubeflow Notebooks](https://www.kubeflow.org/docs/components/notebooks/) or you can scale out to many Pods on many nodes of the Kubernetes cluster with the [dask-operator](/tools/kubernetes/dask-operator).

 ```{note}
 These instructions were tested against [Kubeflow v1.5.1](https://github.com/kubeflow/manifests/releases/tag/v1.5.1) running on [Kubernetes v1.21](https://kubernetes.io/blog/2021/04/08/kubernetes-1-21-release-announcement/).
 Visit [Installing Kubeflow](https://www.kubeflow.org/docs/started/installing-kubeflow/) for instructions on installing Kubeflow on your Kubernetes cluster.